Green Cleaning With Vinegar - A Natural Disinfectant

 Vinegar has been used as a disinfectant since the Roman times.
-Even our grandmothers have used vinegar to clean the home but, what is interesting is the fact that a new generation is slowly realizing the benefits of vinegar and squirting it around their kitchens.
-It’s not just because vinegar is more affordable, or its non-toxicity or biodegradability, but there is a myriad of reasons why people are increasingly turning back to vinegar for their green house cleaning.
+Even our grandmothers have used vinegar to clean the home.
+What is interesting is the fact that a new generation is slowly realizing the benefits of vinegar and squirting it around their kitchens.
+It’s not just because vinegar is more affordable, or its non-toxicity or biodegradability.
+There are many reasons why people are increasingly turning back to vinegar for their green house cleaning.

 While the conventional products are designed to make domestic life easier, they are loaded with toxic and polluting substances.
 These chemical based commercial products not only raise long-term health and environmental concerns but can be more expensive.
 Vinegar is a healthier and more environmentally responsible bleach substitute.